Last Updated on January 10, 2021

 You can just run your pool heater during the times you’ll be using it to save money on operating costs.
 This wouldn’t require much waiting time as the gas pool heater is known to be quick when it comes to warming up your pool.

-2. Get A Hayward Heat Pump
+2. Get A FibroPool Swimming Pool Heat Pump

 One way to save money on your pool heating’s operating costs is to install a proven cost-efficient pool heater.

-The Hayward W3HP50CL Heat Pump can add consistent, reliable heating to any above-ground pool and has low-noise, so it won’t bother you while you enjoy your time in your Intex pool.
+This FibroPool pool heat pump can add consistent, reliable heating to any above-ground pool and has low-noise, so it won’t bother you while you enjoy your time in your Intex pool.

 3. Install A Solar Heating System For Above Ground Pools